JoyOfCodingPDX/GettingStarted/README.md

 Some students have used [IntelliJ to run Maven commands](https://www.jetbrains.com/help/idea/work-with-maven-goals.html) which alleviated the need for them to install a JDK and Git in their local development environment.

+IntelliJ alerts the developer to code that requires attention, but not everything labelled as an "error" actually causes problems.
+In general, if you are able to run unit tests in IntelliJ and successfully build `mvnw clean verify`, your code is likely in good shape.
+There are a couple of "errors" that IntelliJ identifies that are safe to ignore:
+   * `Plugin ‘org.apache.maven.plugins:maven-surefire-report-plugin:3.0.0-M7’ not found` can be remediated by running `mvnw verify` and `mvnw site`
+   * `Cannot resolve symbol ‘grader’` in a `pom.xml` file can be safely ignored

 ### How can I get a copy of this code on the CS Department's Linux machines?